platform9/karpenter-lab-0-60/README.md

 This should download and install all the Terraform providers that will be used later in the lab.

-Lastly, rename the `lab.tfvars` file to `terraform.tfvars` and edit it to set the workshop variables for your assigned cluster name, your cluster's AWS region, and the owner string that will be used for some resource tags (note: use only alphanumeric characters in the value of the `owner` variable or some applies later may fail).
+Lastly, rename the `lab.tfvars` file to `terraform.tfvars` and edit it to set the workshop variables for your assigned cluster name, your cluster's AWS region, and the owner string that will be used for some resource tags.

+> [!NOTE]
+> Use only alphanumeric characters in the value of the `owner` variable or some applies later may fail.

 At this point you should be able to run a plan without errors: